Syedaslam018/originBluy-frontend/README.md

+there are 2 different github repo's for frontend and backend respesctively. both have same readme file.

 # Frontend - Media Management App

 This is the **frontend** for the **Media Management App**, allowing users to **register, log in, upload, view, and manage media files (images & videos)**.